TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/no-more-ideas/readme.md

 ## Ideas are not special

 There's a common misconception that ideas are [precious](https://youtu.be/a6lxJdkaUMc?si=eBBpKhV9s0fq8KUr), or [valuable](https://youtu.be/PUv66718DII?si=Nky4UYqC_34GfNPT), and that we should protect them.
-I couldn't disagree more.
+But that's wrong.

 Your idea is nothing, it's worthless.
 It doesn't exist.